-Elena Papandreou, “a poet of the guitar” according to The Washington Post, was born in Athens, Greece in 1966.
-She studied with Evangelos Boudounis and Oscar Ghiglia.
-In 1985 she received her diploma with honours from the National Conservatory of Athens.
-With a scholarship from the British Council she studied with Gordon Crosskey at the Royal Northern College of Music, England (Diploma in Advanced Studies in Musical Performance in 1986).
-She also had lessons with Alirio Diaz, Julian Bream, Leo Brouwer and Ruggero Chiesa.
+Elena Papandreou, “a poet of the guitar” according to The Washington Post, was born in Athens in 1966.
+She studied the guitar with Evangelos Boudounis and with Oscar Ghiglia.
+She also studied with Gordon Crosskey at the RNCM, England, on a British Council scholarship and played in master classes of Alirio Diaz, Julian Bream, Leo Brouwer and Ruggero Chiesa.

-Elena Papandreou has performed in most European countries, as well as in the U.S.A., Canada, Venezuela, Puerto Rico, Brazil, Mexico, Colombia, Taiwan and Japan.
-She was chosen to participate in the “Rising Stars” program of the “European Concert Hall Organisation", giving concerts in some of the most prestigious halls in Europe (Vienna Musikverein, Koelner Philharmonie, Birmingham Symphony Hall and Athens Concert Hall).
-She has also played in the Tchaikovsky Concert Hall in Moscow, the Queen Elisabeth Hall in London and the Weill Carnegie Hall in New York.
+Papandreou has performed in around 40 countries in Europe, North and South America and Asia.
+Within the “Rising Stars” program of the “European Concert Hall Organisation”, she gave concerts in some of the most prestigious halls in Europe, the Vienna Musikverein, the Koelner Philharmonie, the Birmingham Symphony Hall and the Athens Concert Hall.
+She has also played in the Tchaikovsky Concert Hall in Moscow and the Queen Elisabeth Hall in London.
+In 1998 she gave her debut in Carnegie Hall in New York.